 HOW TO FILE THE AFFIDAVIT OF SERVICE WITH THE CLERK OF THE COURT IN THE DISTRICT OF COLUMBIA

-For a filing to be done adequately with the clerk, it is necessary to understand that every single paper that is permitted to be filed in this court must be filed with the Clerk.
-This means that filing should be accomplished in accordance with the methodology and the timelines of the Clerk.
-For example, filing may be accomplished by mail addressed to the Clerk but will not be considered timely if the Clerk does not receive the papers within the time fixed for filing.
+For a filing to be done adequately with the clerk, it is necessary to understand that every paper permitted to be filed in this court must be filed with the Clerk.
+This means that filing should be done according to the Clerk’s methodology and timelines.
+For example, filing may be accomplished by mail addressed to the Clerk but will only be considered timely if the Clerk receives the papers within the time fixed for filing.
 Additionally, a paper filed by an inmate confined in an institution would be considered timely if deposited in the institution’s internal mailing system on or before the last day for filing.
 If an institution has a system designed for legal mail, the inmate must use that system to receive the benefit of this rule.

 HOW TO SERVE AND FILE BRIEFS IN THE DISTRICT OF COLUMBIA

 Individual appellants may join to submit a single brief in consolidated appeals.
-There must be a reply brief filed within the time allowed if individual appellants or appellees submit separate briefs, the period running following delivery of the last brief to which a response is made.
+It seems that a reply brief must be filed within the time allowed if individual appellants or appellees submit separate briefs, the period running following delivery of the last brief to which a response is made.

-It is also required to ensure that the number of copies for District of Columbia Process Service is adequate if there is a consolidated brief that is submitted.
-An original and three copies of each brief must be filed with the Clerk.
-However, if the case is to be heard en banc, then an original and nine copies of each brief must be filed.
-A copy of each brief must be served on counsel for each separately represented party, as well as on each unrepresented party.
+It is also required to ensure that the number of copies for the District of Columbia Process Service is adequate if a consolidated brief is submitted.
+Original and three copies of each brief must be filed with the Clerk.
+However, if the case is to be heard en banc, then the original and nine copies of each brief must be filed.
+A copy of each brief must be served on counsel for each separately represented party and on each unrepresented party.
 By order in a particular case, the court may require the filing or District of Columbia Process Service of a different number of copies.